XingLiu14/XingLiu14.github.io/_posts/2021-02-18-how-to-buy-crypto-with-lower-fees.md

 Hi there, Bitcoin hits 56k today and I'm here to introduce a way to buy Bitcoin or other major cryptos with relatively lower fees.
 I am just a newbie as well, you are welcome to tell me an even better approach to reduce the annoying fees.

-I wanna mention that I do not recommend use Robinhood to trade crypto because you won't even get a wallet for the crypto you own, and more importantly, I'm boycotting Robinhood.
+I wanna mention that I do not recommend use Robinhood to trade crypto because you won't even get a wallet for the crypto you own.

 Years ago, I used [Coinbase](https://www.coinbase.com/) to buy Bitcoin, apparently, it's the most convenient app for most people to buy crypto.
 But they also charge minimum of 1.49% fees for any buy/sell transactions, if your transaction amount is lower than $200, the expense ratio is even higher.